 Cultural Safaris in Uganda, Culture in Uganda

-Uganda comprises of numerous Cross Cultural traditions of people from various destinations around the country and these vary as according to the customs they follow.
-With various cultural sites, the country ranks one of the must to do countries in Africa while on cultural safaris.
-These cross cultural encounters are very exciting due to the experiences they offer visitors looking to adventure the various cultures of Ugandans.
+Uganda comprises numerous Cross Cultural traditions of people from various destinations around the country, which vary according to the customs they follow.
+With different cultural sites, the country ranks as one of the must-to-do African countries while on cultural safaris.
+These cross cultural encounters are exciting due to the experiences they offer visitors looking to adventure the various cultures of Ugandans.

-The cross cultural safaris begin with visiting sites like the Kasubi tombs, the catholic Namugongo martyrs shrine, the Bulange King’s palace, the Naggalabi coronation site, the King’s palace in Fort portal, the clans/ chiefs in Northern Uganda etc. From the East to the West then North to South, you will find different tribes with culture and customs that are different.
-Enjoy these cross cultural experiences while on vacations holiday in Uganda as you transfer from one region to the next i.e.
+The cross cultural safaris begin with visiting sites like the Kasubi tombs, the catholic Namugongo martyrs shrine, the Bulange King’s palace, the Naggalabi coronation site, the King’s palace in Fort Portal, the clans/ chiefs in Northern Uganda etc. From the East to the West then North to South, you will find different tribes with cultures and customs that are different.
+Enjoy these cross cultural experiences while on vacation holiday in Uganda as you transfer from one region to the next i.e.

 1. Culture in Bwindi